5 Steps to Selecting the Best Contract Manufacturer for Your Supplements

 Negotiating the Terms of Cooperation

 Once you find a contract manufacturer that seems to fit your needs, it's time to negotiate the terms of the relationship.
-Key elements to discuss include price, order processing times, payment terms and legal issues such as rights intellectual property.
+Key elements to discuss include price, order fulfillment times, payment terms and legal issues such as intellectual property rights.
 Make sure all terms are clearly stated in the contract to avoid future misunderstandings.

 Planning for the Future with Development in Mind